RealTimeChris/simdjson/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

  Please provide a clear rationale for the feature.
-Be advised that simdjson is a community-based project: you should consider providing help.
+Be advised that simdjson2 is a community-based project: you should consider providing help.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.